rackerlabs/docs-developer-blog/_posts/2019-01-24-Oracle-EBS-applications-disaster-recovery.md

 #### 2. Run preclone and clean up fnd_nodes

-Run the following code to clean up the fnd_nodes:
+Run the following code to clean up the `fnd_nodes`:

     SQL> exec fnd_conc_clone.setup_clean;
     SQL> exec ad_zd_fixer.clear_valid_nodes_info;

-Run `auto-config` on the DR db nodes in the following sequence: node1, node2, mode1.
+Run `auto-config` on the DR DB nodes in the following sequence: node1, node2, mode1.

-Run `preclone` on the production applications tier and copy the applications files from the RUN file system (FS) node1 to the corresponding DR applications tier node1 FS.
+Run `preclone` on the PROD applications tier and copy the applications files from the RUN file system (FS) node1 to the corresponding DR applications tier node1 FS.